Here's an ultra-affordable optical tube assembly (OTA) version our ever-popular Orion ShortTube 80 refractor telescope.

 The ShortTube 80 Refractor Telescope Optical Tube Assembly is ideal for use as a dedicated guide scope for guided astrophotography pursuits.
 The fast f/5.0 optical tube provides an expansive wide field-of-view which makes guide star acquisition a breeze.
 A featherweight contender weighing in at a mere 2.95 lbs., the ST80 OTA can easily be added to virtually any astrophotography set-up without exceeding your imaging-capable equatorial (EQ) mount's payload capacity.

 The ShortTube 80 refractor OTA can also perform as a great compact wide-field visual telescope for perusing large swaths of the night sky.
-Equip with tube rings (sold separately) and pop the telescope onto your favorite Orion telescope mount and you've got one nifty, portable rich-field star probe.
+Equip with tube rings (sold separately) and pop the telescope onto the Orion EQ-1 mount (sold separately) and you've got one nifty and pleasantly portable rich-field star probe.

-You'll love its bright, wide-field views.
+You'll love this refractor telescope's bright, wide-field views.
 Its fully multi-coated 80mm objective lens and 400mm focal length (f/5.0) are perfect for scanning vast expanses of night sky.
-Add your favorite telescope eyepieces, correct-image or mirror diagonal, and finder scope or reflex sight (all sold separately) and you're ready for daytime or nighttime visual adventures.
-The Orion ShortTube 80 Refractor Telescope Optical Tube reels in bright deep-sky objects and gets you in tight on solar system targets like Saturn, Jupiter, and the Moon.
-During daylight hours, the ST80 performs admirably as a terrestrial spotting scope, yielding contrasty views with crystal clarity.
-Achieve a correctly oriented daytime view by adding a 45° correct-image diagonal (sold separately).
+Add your favorite telescope eyepieces, correct-image or mirror diagonal, and finder scope or reflex sight (all sold separately) and you're ready for visual adventures.
+The Orion ShortTube 80 Refractor Telescope Optical Tube reels in bright deep-sky objects and also provides great views of solar system targets like Saturn, Jupiter, and the Moon.

-Get the versatile fully multi-coated Orion ShortTube 80 Refractor Telescope Optical Tube Assembly today!
-Sold as Telescope Optical Tube Assembly, no accessories included.
+Get the versatile, fully multi-coated Orion ShortTube 80 Refractor Telescope Optical Tube Assembly today!
+Sold as Optical Tube Assembly only - no accessories included.

 Limited Warranty against defects in materials or workmanship for one year from date of purchase.
 This warranty is for the benefit of the original retail purchaser only.
 For complete warranty details contact us at 800-676-1343.